 Vaccinated Parents, Unvaccinated Kids: What You Can Do

-Editor’s note: This post was last updated May 11, 2021, with the latest information from the FDA.
+Editor’s note: This post was last updated May 14, 2021, with the latest information.

 Now that everyone 12 and older is eligible for COVID-19 vaccinations, many parents might find themselves facing a dilemma.
 While they might feel ready to re-emerge from a year of restrictions after they’re fully vaccinated, they still need to consider the safety of their younger, unvaccinated children.

 Right now, kids age 11 years old and younger aren’t eligible for any of the available vaccines in the U.S. Until they are, they are susceptible to the virus and can spread it to others.

 While children often have milder cases of COVID-19, with many having no symptoms at all, there has been a recent record-setting uptick in the number of children hospitalized in Michigan with the virus or complications resulting from the virus.
 A small percentage of kids who have had COVID-19 develop multisystem inflammatory syndrome in children (MIS-C), a rare inflammatory disease that can attack healthy organs.
 According to the Centers for Disease Control and Prevention, MIS-C is serious and potentially deadly, but most children do get better with medical care.

 How to safely make plans with your kids

 First, it’s important that the entire family continue to take COVID-19 precautions, such as wearing a mask when required, social distancing, washing hands frequently and avoiding crowds.
 With that in mind, these are some activities you might be considering with tips to help everyone stay safe:

 - Seeing fully vaccinated relatives.
 If grandparents are also fully vaccinated, setting up a visit – and exchanging hugs – should be safe.
 Having children wear masks inside or getting together outside at a park are additional precautions you could consider, especially if anyone has a compromised immune system.